Setting Up Proxy for Oracle Web Console Access

 Register PAC file on client PC

-If you download the PAC file and register it on your PC, you can access the Oracle Cloud web console through Samsung Cloud Platform.
+If you download the PAC file and register it on your PC, you can access the Oracle Cloud web console through the Samsung Cloud Platform.

 - Enter http://70.10.5.20/dev-pac.pac.